Friday 8 December 2023

 Bootlegs of the Year 2015-2022

-7th & Final Edition including 2022
+7th Edition including 2022

 This document was first compiled in 2015 after receiving numerous emails, enquiring as to where bootlegs #1-100 posted on site, could be found. (many of the links were lost in 2016, see Downloads box on top right-hand side panel).

-This seventh edition now includes 332 bootlegs, the best I have downloaded since 2015.
+This edition now includes 332 bootlegs, the best I have downloaded since 2015.
 The 178-page book will point you in the right direction, in finding the sites I have used and most importantly the web addresses where they can be located.

 Although it concentrates on the best bootlegs I have downloaded in the last eight years, the same websites and addresses noted in the book are where the majority of the bootlegs in the 100 Greatest listing, originated from.
 The posts #1 to #100 were mostly made from downloads prior to 2015.